tsksandeep/UdhaviNotification/README.md

 ### This project contains GCP Cloud Functions to send different Notifications
 ---
 - Chat Notification
-  - Trigger: New entry in `chats` collection in Firebase
+  - Trigger: `Create` in `chats` collection in Firebase
+  - Support: Both unicast and multicast

+- Request Notification
+  - Trigger: `Update` in `requests` collection in Firebase
   - Support: Both unicast and multicast